- Founder Stahls’ Automotive Collection

 The Stahl Family Collection

-Today the Stahl Automotive Collection in Chesterfield, Michigan features more than 125 classic cars from the Brass, Depression, Pre/Post War and Modern Eras; including one-of-a-kind treasures such as, a 1948 Tucker, 1928 O.W.
-4.5 Bentley and 1926 A.C.
+Today the Stahl Automotive Collection in Chesterfield, Michigan displays more than 100 classic cars from the Brass, Depression, Pre/Post War and Modern Eras; including one-of-a-kind treasures such as, a 1948 Tucker, 1963 Chrysler Turbine, and 1926 A.C.
 Roadster.
+With over 100 more cars in storage, the collection swaps vehicles out to keep the display fresh.
 The Stahl Family is dedicated to sharing the collection with as many people as possible.
 Open free to the public on select days, visitors can experience the cars and multi-sensory exhibits—original Route 66 signage, vintage neon lights and gas pumps, a drive-in theater, a 50’s diner replica and interactive displays.
 According to Ted, “Our goal is to educate and inspire people with an appreciation for the history of automotive design and its impact on life as we know it.”
 Additionally, it’s all set to the bells and whistles of a 1924 Wurlitzer Pipe Organ and other fantastical, mechanical music machines.

 In Ted’s Words: